Advanced Patch

 3. Reset - This option turns back the actual deployment status of the vulnerability.
 It will be processed and evaulated again in the next Patch Rollout.

-4. Resume - Brings the vulnerability back to the actual Patch Rollout and lets it proceed in the step where it has been suspended.
+4. Resume - Reinserts the vulnerability into the active Patch Rollout and resumes it at the step where it was suspended.

 Info: Vulnerabilities cannot be suspended indefinitely.
 There is a maximum suspension interval setting per Patch Team.
 After this timeout, a suspended vulnerability will be resumed.